 A 180′ barge sunk 19 Sept.
 1986 along with other debris including the Pacific Reef Lighthouse (which is often referred to as the “Jungle Gym” and 1200′ of concrete dredge pipe.
 Several pieces of barges lie near the SW and NW corners.
 Tons of fish are found on the Jungle Gym and often several Goliath Groupers are found inside the barge which as a several holes for penetration (watch your head!).

 The 197′ Mercedes was sunk March 30, 1985 in Ft.
 Lauderdale, Florida.
-As a result of hurricane Andrew and later storms that have hit South Florida, the bow and stern are nearly detached from the rest of the ship and are twisted as much as 45 degrees to starboard.
+As a result of Hurricane Andrew and later storms that have hit South Florida, the bow and stern are nearly detached from the rest of the ship and are twisted as much as 45 degrees to starboard.
 Her bow is to the North East and is tilted up to seaward.
+Click here for a video of the wreck and adjoining reef.

 The Captain Dan wreck is an old U.S. Coast Guard buoy tender originally named the “Hollyhock”.
 She was built in 1937 and during her career not only was she a buoy tender, she also served as an ice breaker in Lake Michigan and a refueling ship for seaplanes in the Bahamas.